-From 3 September through 21 September, 2014 a multinational team of marine biologists, veterinary health professionals, and Parque Nacional Galápagos (PNG – Galapagos National Park) wildlife officers conducted thorough health assessments of three endemic species on five different islands in the Galápagos archipelago.
+From in September 2014, a multinational team of marine biologists, veterinary health professionals, and Parque Nacional Galápagos (PNG – Galapagos National Park) wildlife officers conducted thorough health assessments of three endemic species on five different islands in the Galápagos archipelago.

 The team included Galapagos Science Center staff researchers Juanpablo Muñoz and Maximilian Hirschfeld, University of San Francisco Quito (USFQ) biologist Diego Páez-Rosas, and UNC-affiliated North Carolina State University (NCSU) veterinarians Gregory Lewbart and Diane Deresienski.
 The work was conducted out of the Galapagos Science Center in collaboration with PNG official Maryuri Irlandia Yépez Revelo and with the participation of other PNG staff.

 The team of over a dozen individuals safely captured, sampled, and quickly released 112 marine iguanas, 30 Galápagos sea lions, five hawksbill turtles, and one green turtle on the islands of San Cristóbal, Isla Lobos, Española, Santa Cruz, and Isabela.